infernoalert/browserscraper/README.md

    - Verify URL format (include https://)
    - Try refreshing the page

-2. **Login not working**
-   - Ensure username/password are correct
-   - Check if the site uses custom login forms
+2. **Manual login issues**
+   - Use the browser interface naturally
+   - Some sites may have additional security measures
-   - Try manual login first
+   - Try refreshing the page if login fails

 3. **Text extraction issues**
    - Some sites may block text extraction
    - Try different pages
    - Check browser console for errors
+   - Use debug feature to understand page structure

 ### Performance Tips
-- Disable auto mode for large sites
+- Disable auto navigation for large sites
 - Clear extracted text periodically
 - Use appropriate delay settings
 - Close unnecessary browser tabs

 ## Security Notes

-- Passwords are stored in memory only
-- No credentials are saved to disk
+- No automatic credential handling
+- Manual login through browser interface
 - Use HTTPS sites when possible
 - Be cautious with sensitive data
+- No credentials stored in the application

 ## Future Enhancements